-With regard to lift stations, the challenges for operators take several different forms.
+With regard to lifting stations, the challenges for operators take several different forms.
 By way of priority, it is important to carry out the collection and transfer of effluents while also avoiding discharge into the natural environment.

 Next, as with any facility involved in the collection and purification of waste water, the operators must comply with regulatory requirements related to self-monitoring.
 SOFREL solutions meet this dual requirement in a simple and effective manner.